 - The downtown flood protection system relies on two pump stations, Power Street Pump Station and the Kinney Street Pump Station, to service this drainage basin during a significant storm event.
 Previous design and studies for Downtown Drainage projects included a new storm water concrete interceptor box with new inlets that was constructed in 2007 along Water Street to allow transfer of flows between the two stations, and upgrades of the Kinney Street pump station in 2009.
 Preliminary studies indicate that a third pump station is required to meet the 100-year event.
 This project evaluates the capacity of the existing 2 pump station to determine the feasibility of interim solutions to maximize the capacity at the Power Street Pump Station before adding the major investment of the third pump station.
-The project should include 2D modeling to better define the demands to enhance the reliability and capacity of the downtown storm water pumping system. - AE Selected (Urban) - A scoping meeting was held with the consultant on 05/03/17.
+The project should include 2D modeling to better define the demands to enhance the reliability and capacity of the downtown storm water pumping system. - AE Selected (Urban) - Consultant scope and fee negotiations are ongoing. - Anticipate this contract will be brought to the Type A Board in February 2018.

-ATTACHMENTS:

-None
+ATTACHMENTS: None